-The ASCLS Scientific Research Award is to recognize and encourage the development of scientific research in the field of Clinical Laboratory Science within the past two years.
+The ASCLS Scientific Research Award is to recognize and encourage the development of scientific research in the field of medical laboratory science within the past two years.
 Examples may include, but are not limited to: new test methodology, reagent development, test development, quality assurance, quality control program development and instrument development.
 Research projects involving creative innovations and materials belong to the Theriot Award for Development of Significant Materials in Media and Equipment.

-Award: Recipients receive a plaque at the ASCLS Annual Meeting.
+Award: Recipients receive a certificate at the ASCLS Annual Meeting.

 - Any member of ASCLS who has developed scientific materials, or provided the item or idea for the item